 Average capacities and speeds of vertical screw conveyors

 What are the things you need to consider to put up a vertical conveyor system?

 1.)
 Lump Size – Material with large variance in particle size, or excessively large lumps tend not to properly convey in a vertical screw.
 In general, free-flowing material that does not degrade will work suitably in a vertical screw.
 Friable material along with extremely fine powders that aerate will often have issues working properly in a vertical screw.

 2.)
 Extremely Dense Material – Very dense material that has little to no compressive capability may not convey properly due to the fully loaded condition and speed at which a vertical screw operates.

 3.)
-Abrasive Materials – Due to the high speeds and full contact of the material to the screw, abrasive materials may rapidly degrade components, along with prematurely wearing seals and drive components.
+Abrasive Materials – Due to the high speeds and full contact of the material to the screw, abrasive materials may rapidly degrade components, along with prematurely wear seals and drive components.

 Vertical screw conveyors or some special design of vertical screw conveyor finds wide application in ship unloading.

-Practical experience with these conveyors has shown that the resistance factor for vertical conveyors is higher than those of the horizontal conveyors.
-Resistance factor λ may be taken as 5.5 to 7.5 for grains.
+Practical experience with these conveyors has shown that the resistance factor for vertical conveyors is higher than that of horizontal conveyors.
+The resistance factor λ may be taken as 5.5 to 7.5 for grains.
 6.5 to 8.3 for salt.

 Design of Vertical Screw Conveyors